Professor Peter Lyons

 For the College (now University) of Law, he designed and presented the Bar’s Public Access course, the Higher Rights programme and Diploma in Advocacy and the PSC Advocacy and Communication Skills course.
 He designed and taught programmes for many of the top 50 City law firms, the Financial Services Authority and the Land Registry.

-In 2012, at the University of Strathclyde, Peter Lyons and Dame Elish Angiolini QC created Europe's first LLM in Advocacy.
+Peter has been a Visiting Professor at the University of Strathclyde, where in 2012 he and Dame Elish Angiolini QC created Europe's first LLM in Advocacy.

 Over the years, he has been a regular member of the faculty of the National Institute for Trial Advocacy in America teaching in Indianapolis, Boston and Colorado.
 Professor Lyons has taught the week-long Solicitor Advocacy course in Northern Ireland since 2008.
 He teaches advocacy at Queens University Belfast every January.